 THE OMISSION OF KEY DOCUMENTS AND FACTS DISTORTS THE TRUTH

-Despite eight months of research and more than $4.1 million in fees, Mr. Hoffman’s report omits the key Department of Defense (DoD) documents that governed military interrogations in the period leading up to the Presidential Task Force on Psychological Ethics and National Security (PENS) report.
+Despite eight months of research and more than $4.1 million in fees, David Hoffman and Sidley Austin's report omits the key Department of Defense (DoD) documents that governed military interrogations in the period leading up to the Presidential Task Force on Psychological Ethics and National Security (PENS) report.
 Only that omission enables him to make the false claims at the core of his major conclusion: that DoD guidelines did not prohibit abusive interrogation techniques and that we wanted the PENS guidelines to be similarly “loose.”
 In fact, the local DoD procedures – some of which we helped to draft – were very restrictive.
 Moreover, the PENS report clearly states that psychologists are bound by those policies as well as by the relevant international treaties.

 © Copyright 2017